gvwilson/thirdbit/src/fiction/in-heck/index.md

 *Or if they stop for a toilet break,* she added in her head.

-The sun was high when they turned off the Makers' road onto a smaller one.
+The sun was high when Bee Six Vee pulled them off the Makers' road onto a smaller one.
+Looking between the wagon's slats,
-What had once been two smooth lanes with knee-high concrete barriers on each side was now a stream bed in some places and a jigsaw puzzle in others.
+Maddy saw that what had once been two smooth lanes with knee-high concrete barriers on each side was now a stream bed in some places and a jigsaw puzzle in others.

 The road climbed, dipped, and climbed again until they reached the summit of a tall hill overlooking the Mire.
 A single building stood there, its domed metal roof stained with rust but still intact.
 The waist-high bushes around it were dry and brittle,